-During the three months ended March 31, 2015 and 2014, we funded redemptions of \$10.2 million and \$13.0 million, respectively, pursuant to the terms of our share redemption program.
+During the nine months ended September 30, 2015 and 2014, we funded redemptions of \$26.9 million and \$33.7 million, respectively, pursuant to the terms of our share redemption program.
 On March 25, 2013, our board of directors amended and restated our share redemption program to reinstate the program, effective for share redemption requests received on or after April 1, 2013, subject to the conditions and limitations described in the amended and restated share redemption program.
 Generally, funds available for redemption are limited to the amount of proceeds received from our dividend reinvestment plan in the prior quarter.
 However, our board of directors has the discretion to redeem shares in excess of this amount if it determines there are sufficient available funds and it is appropriate to do so as long as the total amount redeemed does not exceed the amount required to redeem 10% of our shares outstanding as of the same date in the prior calendar year.
-Our board of directors determined to waive this limitation on the share redemption plan and fully honor all eligible requests received for the three months ended March 31, 2015, which were in excess of the \$5.6 million received from our dividend reinvestment plan in the prior quarter.
+Our board of directors determined to waive this limitation on the share redemption plan and fully honor all eligible requests received for the nine months ended September 30, 2015, which were in excess of the \$16.4 million received from our dividend reinvestment plan in the prior quarters.
+We have fully honored all eligible requests received for all periods since our share redemption program reopened.